 Automations are included in every Airtable plan, with varying limits depending on your plan.
 For more information please see airtable.com/pricing.

 After you have configured your base in the manner you choose, you can then begin configuring your automation.
 To start creating an automation, click on “Automations” in the upper right corner of your screen.
-Then, click “Create an automation” to begin the setup process.
+Then, click “Create an automation” to begin the setup process, see this article for an example.
 For this example, we will be setting up an automation that sends an email when a project, in our Project Tracker template, is completed.

 Choose a trigger